Akucodes/Vision_Voice/README.md

 # Vision_Voice
 Automated OCR based document reader with real time voice assistance and local LLM support for answering to user queries.
+The LLM is based on gguf models.